parvezs27/Tableau_Sales_Dashboards/README.md

 **Customer Distribution by Number of Orders:**

-- **Provide a representation of the distribution of customers based on the number of orders placed to provide insights into customer behaviour, loyality and engagement.**
+- **Provide a representation of the distribution of customers based on the number of orders placed to provide insights into customer behaviour, loyalty and engagement.**

 For customer distribution by number of orders, a histogram will be used.
-A histogram will help in understanding how many customers fall into the different ranges (bins) of the number of orders placed, providing a clear picture of the overall distribution.
+A **histogram** will help in understanding how many customers fall into the different ranges (bins) of the number of orders placed, providing a clear picture of the overall distribution.
 Additionally, the histogram will also allow the spotting of outliers or unusual data points that may indicate unique customer segements or behaviours.

 **Top 10 Customers by Profit:**
 - **Display the top 10 customers by profits in descending order.**
 - **Show additional information such as rank, number of orders, current sales, current profit and the last order date.**

-For Top 10 Customers by Profit, a simple table will be used.
+For Top 10 Customers by Profit, a simple **table** will be used.
 Due to the amount of detail we have to display, a table with the metrics as columns and ranks as rows will provide a picture of the information required.

 Parameters will be employed to enable end users to access historical data from previous years.
 For interactivity, dimension, date, and action filters will be implemented, allowing end users to filter data through charts, as well as by category, subcategory, and location.
 Additionally, navigation buttons will be incorporated to facilitate easy navigation between dashboards.